We are an interdisciplinary team of experienced professionals committed to educational equity.

-Elizabeth Chu is the Executive Director of CPRL and a lecturer of law at Columbia Law School.
-At CPRL, her focus is on readying graduate students and clients to use Evolutionary Learning to enhance the education sector’s capacity to improve and serve all children, particularly those who are traditionally underserved.
-Before joining CPRL, Elizabeth was an Assistant Professor of Practice at Relay Graduate School of Education, where she taught general pedagogy courses, designed and managed internal data collection systems, and performed research on school discipline, teacher preparation, and social-emotional learning.
-Elizabeth began her work in education as a middle and high school English teacher in the South Bronx.
-Liz earned her PhD from Columbia University in educational policy.
-She also has an MS from Pace University in teaching secondary English and a BA from Yale University in English language arts and literature.
+Liz is the Executive Director of CPRL and Senior Research Scholar and Lecturer of Law at Columbia Law School.
+As Executive Director, Liz oversees all aspects of the organization’s operations and strategy with a focus on growing CPRL’s efforts to build the capacity of current and aspiring education sector leaders to use Evolutionary Learning to serve all children, particularly those who are traditionally marginalized.
+Before joining CPRL, Liz was an Assistant Professor of Practice at Relay Graduate School of Education, where she taught general pedagogy courses, designed and managed internal data collection systems, and performed research on school discipline, teacher preparation, and social-emotional learning.
+Liz began her career in education as a middle and high school English teacher in the South Bronx.
+She earned her Ph.D. in education policy from Teachers College, Columbia University, an MS in teaching secondary English from Pace University, and a BA in English language arts and literature from Yale University.

 Elizabeth is a Director of Legal Strategy and Policy at CPRL, where she provides legal and policy analysis and has led consulting projects related to educational equity, school integration, and student mobility.
 Elizabeth has supported school districts on a range of projects, including one involving the implementation of a school performance framework designed to best identify where schools need support, and another on improving the selection and management of partners in early literacy.
 Prior to joining CPRL, Elizabeth worked as an attorney for national public interest and civil rights organizations on issues ranging from voting rights to capital defense.
 Early in her professional career, she was a newspaper reporter, covering education, crime, and government, among other topics.
 She has served on public school leadership teams as a parent representative and worked on curriculum issues.
 Elizabeth earned her JD from Columbia Law School and her BA from the University of North Carolina, Chapel Hill.